BacksSlash092/NYC-Bus-Tracker/README.md

 MTA bus API will be used in the backend in order to get the data from the client's server.

 Cassandra database in order to keep record of  station options.

+# Agile Methodology
+This app will be created using an agile Methodology.
+I will be using Jet Brains YouTrack in order to keep track of each sprint.